 It’s definitely one of the best bbq appetizers out there.

 This is an easy Game Day appetizer platter idea…

-Smoke cream cheese on the Traeger grill in a bunch of different sweet and savory flavors and serve with dippers like crackers, pita chips, chunks of bagels, etc.
+Smoke cream cheese on the Traeger pellet smoker in a bunch of different sweet and savory flavors and serve with dippers like crackers, pita chips, chunks of bagels, etc.

-You can load up any cooked protein like smoked chicken or smoked pulled pork on these wood pellet smoker nachos…
+You can load up any cooked protein like shredded meat from smoked butterfly chicken legs or smoked pulled pork on these wood pellet smoker nachos…

 The best part, besides how tasty they are, is that they’re quick to make.